NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

 - The rsyncd container image is extended via a `Dockerfile` with a config file telling rsyncd how to share the files mounted into the container from the krill rsync data Docker volume.
 - The Krill and rsyncd containers both mount the same Docker volume with Krill writing to it and rsyncd reading from it.

+### Docker images for 3rd party RP tools

+Not all 3rd party RP tools offer Docker images.
+For those that don't I have packaged them myself into Docker images.
+These images work well enough for this use case and hopefully can be made generally useful, but for now they are a limited work in progress.
+See https://github.com/ximon18/relyingpartydockerimages for more information.

 ## Running

 ### Requirements